alxkm/cache/README.md

 `CacheService` defines the interface for the LRU Cache implementations.

 #### Methods
-- `put(T id, V value)`: Inserts a key-value pair into the cache.
+- `put(K id, V value)`: Inserts a key-value pair into the cache.
 If the key already exists, updates the value and adjusts its position based on access.
-- `get(T id)`: Retrieves the value associated with the key from the cache.
+- `get(K id)`: Retrieves the value associated with the key from the cache.
 If the key exists, marks it as recently used.
-- `evict(T id)`: Removes the key-value pair from the cache.
+- `evict(K id)`: Removes the key-value pair from the cache.

 ### Implementations